 This broad-based liberal arts college was founded by the Sisters of Mercy in 1924 and served women exclusively for many years thereafter.
 Though MU has been co-educational since the 70s, it still maintains a number of programs to help women succeed, including the Ruth Matthews Bourger Women with Children Program.
 According to MU, this program aims to help single mothers finish their education and "provide a better life" for their families.
 It offers women financial assistance, housing and partially-subsidized child care near campus.
 Applicants must have at least one child between the ages of 2 and 8 to qualify.

 Online Learning: Single parents with prior college credits or an Associate degree interested in a full Bachelor's can complete that online through Misericordia University.
-A full range of undergraduate options are available through web-based learning, including degrees in Accounting, Business Administration, Healthcare Management, RN-BSN, and more.
+A full range of undergraduate options are available through web-based learning, including degree programs in Accounting, Business Administration, Healthcare Management, RN-BSN, and more.
 Adults who already have a Bachelor's degree can enhance their learning further through several online Master's degree options or consider the school's online Doctor of Nursing Practice.

 #9 - Endicott College